kobbikobb/guessthename/README.md

 - telepresence leave service-name
 - Useful when intercept is not working: telepresence uninstall --everything
 - Useful when intercept is not working: hard refresh
+- Images are tagged with commit ID, add a commit before building and deploying

 ## TODO
 - Configure the name to guess (draft in https://excalidraw.com/)